 Big Purchases – Savings accounts are the perfect way to save for big purchases.
 If you’ve got your eye on a boat or are thinking of splurging on new furniture, set aside a little cash each week to make your dreams a reality.

-Benefits of Using Betterment Everyday Savings
+Benefits of Using Betterment Everyday Cash Reserve

 - Unlimited Withdrawals – Most savings accounts let you take out money a maximum of 6 times per statement cycle, but you don’t have to worry about that with this account.
 With Betterment, there’s no limit to how many transfers you make.